FindMySchool LogoFindMySchool

 Wraparound childcare is listed as available before and after school via Premier Education, which is useful for working families who need structured cover rather than informal swaps.
 Parking is listed as not available, so expect a site that works best with walking, cycling, or careful use of nearby streets, particularly at peak times.

-Admission is competitive.
-With 79 applications for 60 offers and a recorded distance of 1.586 miles for the last out of catchment allocation in 2025 to 2026, families should treat proximity as a factor rather than a guarantee, and keep a realistic second preference.
+• Admission is competitive.
+With more applications than offers in recent admissions information, families should treat proximity as a factor rather than a guarantee, and keep a realistic second preference.
 Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.

 This is a high performing state primary with evidence of depth, not only a strong headline.
 The combination of strong Key Stage 2 outcomes, a structured approach to reading, and purposeful enrichment (Forest School, instrumental music, and trips) makes it an attractive option for families who want academic strength alongside a community feel.
 Best suited to children who respond well to clear routines and high expectations, and to families who can engage early with the coordinated admissions process given local competition.

 The most recent evidence supports a positive picture.
-In 2024, 82% of pupils met the expected standard in reading, writing and mathematics, above the England average of 62%, and a third reached the higher standard (33.33% vs 8% in England).
+In the current measures, 80% of pupils met the expected standard in reading, writing and mathematics, and 10% reached the higher standard.
 The latest Ofsted activity in February 2025 reported that the school had maintained its standards.

 Reception entry is coordinated by Suffolk County Council, using the school’s published oversubscription criteria.
-The most useful guide is the most recent distance information available.
-For the 2025 to 2026 school year, the published allocation sheet records the last out of catchment allocation at 1.586 miles.
-Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.
+Distance information can be useful, but it changes annually based on applicant distribution; proximity provides priority but does not guarantee a place.

 No. Families must apply for Reception through Suffolk’s coordinated admissions route, even if their child already attends the Nursery.